arifbasha/breast-cancer_analysis/README.md

-# Breadt Cancer Data Analysis
+# Breast Cancer Data Analysis
 Breast cancer is a cancer that develops from breast tissue.
 It occurs as a results of abnormal growth of cells in the breast tissue, commonly referred to as a Tumor.
 Not all tumors are harmful, it is classified as benign (non-cancerous) and malignant (cancerous) tumors.
 I carried out this data analysis on the given dataset , which includes measurements of breast cancer cells.
 Features that are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe characteristics of the cell nuclei present in the image.

 Task that i caried out in the analysis are;